The Lives of Roma and Sinti in Europe Before, During, and After the National Socialist Dictatorship and the Holocaust

 Auschwitz

-On December 16, 1942, Heinrich Himmler ordered that all “Gypsies” still living in the German Reich be deported to Auschwitz.
+On December 16, 1942, it was determined that all “Gypsies” living in the German Reich were to be deported to Auschwitz by order of Heinrich Himmler.
 This Auschwitz Decree marked the final phase of a plan for the extermination of the “Gypsies”.
-Starting in February 1943, the SS deported approximately 23,000 men, women and children to Auschwitz.
+Starting in February 1943, the SS deported approximately 23,000 men, women, and children to Auschwitz.
 They were tattooed with a number and the letter Z and imprisoned in a segregated area.
 In the designated “Gypsy family camp (Zigeunerfamilienlager), they were crammed into 32 wooden huts.
-Most of them perished between March 1943 and May 1944 from the shortage of food and lack of sanitation or as the result of forced labor, arbitrary killings and asphyxiation in the gas chambers.
+Most of them perished between March 1943 and May 1944 from the shortage of food and lack of sanitation or as the result of forced labor, arbitrary killings, and asphyxiation in the gas chambers.
 In addition, SS doctors targeted Roma and Sinti for medical experiments.

-On May 16, 1944, the SS attempted to clear the Gypsy camp to make additional room for Jewish prisoners.
+On May 16, 1944, the SS attempted to clear the "Gypsy" camp to make additional room for Jewish individuals.
 The Roma and Sinti recognized their impending deaths and resisted; they would not leave their barracks and were ready to fight the SS guards with planks and shovels.
 The guards dispersed, leaving them for the time being.
-In the weeks that followed, the Sinti and Roma who were fit for work were transported to other concentration camps such as Ravensbrück, Flossenbürg or Buchenwald.
-Around 4,300 prisoners remained, most of them elderly people or children.
+In the weeks that followed, the Sinti and Roma who were fit for work were transported to other concentration camps such as Ravensbrück, Flossenbürg, or Buchenwald.
+Around 4,300 people remained, most of them elderly people or children.
 The Nazis murdered them in the gas chambers on the night of August 2 to August 3, 1944.
 Tragically, only one percent of all Sinti and Roma imprisoned in Auschwitz-Birkenau survived.

 Death Toll